nicolalenee/note-taker/README.md

 ## Installation
 Once downloaded the application can be ran using the `npm start` command.
-The application can be accessed by visiting http://localhost:3002 This application has also been deployed through heroku and can be viewed [!here][https://arcane-ravine-03617.herokuapp.com/]
+The application can be accessed by visiting http://localhost:3002 This application has also been deployed through heroku and can be viewed here: https://arcane-ravine-03617.herokuapp.com/

 ## Questions
 [Github❤️][https://github.com/nicolalenee/note-taker]